Volunteer in Bali

 Can I extend my stay if I choose to?

 Yes, you may extend your stay for the continuation of your volunteer work in Bali.
-As per the immigration laws of Bali, extensions of stay are granted on tourist visas for an extra 30 days but only once.
-So, if you stay more than that in Bali then you will have no other choice but to leave Bali after 60 days and then reapply for a tourist visa to enter again.
-We can also accommodate and assist our volunteers in finding other volunteering projects to join during their extended stay in Bali.
+As per the immigration laws of Bali, extensions of stay are granted on tourist visas for an extra 30 days, but only once.
+So, if you stay more than that in Bali, then you will have no other choice but to leave Bali after 60 days and then reapply for a tourist visa to enter again.

-Will I have enough time to travel after work and in weekend?
+Will I have enough time to travel after work and on the weekend?

-Yes, you will have enough free time to travel and explore the touristic local sights and destinations after work and on weekends.
+Yes, you will have enough free time to travel and explore the tourist local sights and destinations after work and on weekends.

 Who will guide or support me while I am in Bali?